5th Infantry Division (Thailand)

-The 5th Infantry Division (กองพลทหารราบที่ 5) (พล.ร.๕.) is an infantry division of the Royal Thai Army, it is currently a part of the Fourth Army Area.
+The 5th Infantry Division (กองพลทหารราบที่ 5) (พล.ร.๕.) is an infantry division of the Royal Thai Army (RTA) that specialized in border security, combined arms, and counterinsurgency.
+It is currently a part of the Fourth Army Area.
 The unit is composed of the 5th Infantry Regiment, 15th Infantry Regiment and 25th Infantry Regiment.

 History

 Before World War II, to take place in Japan, the then superpowers in Asia.
 Partner resources as raw materials To expand its military power.
 The government, led by Thailand's Field Marshal Plaek Phibunsongkhram Prime Minister and Minister of Defense.
 Look that the southern area are precarious.
 And not have military units to protect the sovereign which Field Marshal Phin Choonhavan Chief of the Royal Thai Army at that time.
 Ask expansion units Infantry Battalion and Artillery Battalion in the Southern Thailand.
 Consider placing The units from north to south, according to the strategy.